edwardsph/Website/content/concept.md

 ---

 ## Linked Data Fragments: a uniform view on all Linked Data interfaces
-Today's Web has three common ways in which we access Linked Data:
+Today's Web offers three common ways to access Linked Data:

 - A **data dump** contains all triples in an entire dataset _([example](http://downloads.dbpedia.org/3.9/en/))_.